 While personal retreats are just that – personal – there are a few basic things to avoid during your self-care retreat.
 Remember that your goal is to look inward, not elsewhere, to find entertainment or escape:

-• No alcohol or other substances – the goal is to embrace your inner self, not escape from it.
+- Have an alcohol detox: The goal is to embrace your inner self, not escape from it.

-• No phone or Internet – If you must check in from time to time, bring an old-fashioned clock or watch to keep track of time and call or email at a pre-determined time.
-Whatever you do, avoid the rabbit hole of social media during this time.
+- Put the devices away: If you must check in from time to time, bring an analog clock or watch to keep track of time and call or email at a pre-determined time.
+Attempt to avoid social media during this time.

 Congratulations!
 You made it through your first self-care retreat.
 Now what?
 Take time in the next few days to think about what you learned about yourself.
 Hopefully you took a written account of your retreat so you can reference your notes.
 And then, schedule the next one.

 Share your self-care tips with us!
 Tag us on Instagram with #MyAshleyHome to possibly have your retreat featured on our feed!
 You can also find more inspiration for your staycation of relaxation on our Pinterest!